Pre-cooked Chickpea Dumplings

 Preparation

-Drain the pre-cooked chickpeas thoroughly to avoid any cooking water residue, place them in the blender with the egg and a pinch of salt.
+Carefully drain the pre-cooked chickpeas to avoid any cooking water residue, put them in the chopper together with the egg and a pinch of salt.

 Blend finely and pour the mixture into a bowl.
-Add the flour and mix coarsely with a spatula.
+Add the flour and mix roughly with a spatula.

-Turn the mixture onto the work surface and knead it with your hands.
-In the end, you should get a slightly sticky consistency.
-If it is too sticky, add more flour but very little at a time.
+Turn the mixture onto the work surface and knead with your hands.
+In the end, you should achieve a slightly sticky consistency.
+If it turns out too sticky, add more flour but very little at a time.
 It will all depend on the type of flour you intend to use.
-Finally, roll it into a sort of ball.
+Finally, form into a ball.

-First of all, place some semolina flour or cornmeal on a plate to prevent the dumplings from sticking as you shape them.
+First, place some whole wheat or corn flour on a plate to prevent the dumplings from sticking as you shape them.
 Divide the ball into 4 pieces and form cylinders with each one.
-Create small pieces about three-quarters of an inch each, gently roll them over the tines of a fork and immediately toss them into the prepared plate.
+Cut into pieces about 3/4 inch each, gently roll them over the tines of a fork and immediately dip them into the plate you prepared earlier.

-You can shape them using the grooved wooden tool as well; the choice is yours.
+You can also shape them using the grooved wooden tool, the choice is yours.

-At this point, our Pre-cooked Chickpea Dumplings, are ready to be used as you see fit.
-They are excellent both warm and at room temperature.
+At this point, our Pre-cooked Chickpea Dumplings are ready to be used as you see fit.
+They are excellent both in the hot version and at room temperature.

 Tips and Storage

-The chickpea dumplings can be stored in the refrigerator for one or two days but covered at least with plastic wrap to prevent them from absorbing bad odors.
+The chickpea dumplings can be stored in the refrigerator for one or two days but covered at least with cling film to prevent them from absorbing bad odors.

-You can also freeze them, but I recommend doing so by placing them on a tray well-distant from each other to prevent them from sticking.
-Once frozen, you can detach them from the plate and place them in freezer bags, obviously keeping them in the freezer.
-This way, they will certainly take up less space.
+You can also freeze them, but I recommend doing so by placing them on a tray well apart from each other to prevent them from sticking.
+Once frozen, you can remove them from the plate and put them in food bags, of course, keeping them in the freezer.
+This way they will definitely take up less space.

-I usually use whole wheat flour or at most type 2, but if you are gluten intolerant, you can replace it with the flour that suits you, whatever it may be.
+I usually use whole wheat flour or at most type 2, but if you are gluten intolerant you can replace it with the flour that suits your needs, whatever it may be.

 Author image